Campus Police parking policy

 - Administrators will park in assigned spaces.

-- Visiting Administrators will park in the designated spaces opposite the Field House.
+- Visiting Administrators will park in the space designated "Administration" or as directed by the administration and/or Campus Police.

-- Faculty/Staff will park in the designated Faculty/Staff parking lot with Department Chairs parking in the assigned spaces within the same lot.
+- Faculty/Staff will park in the designated Faculty/Staff parking lot with Department Chairs/desinees parking in the assigned spaces within the same lot.

 - Students and Others will park in the large student lot.